Reduce waste Measures against waste

 Our targets

 • An example from internal order processing: Instead of the previous 3 delivery notes for orders, only one form will now be necessary.
-The data flow will be provided digitally for shipping, thus saving around 100,000 sheets per year in 2021.
+The data flow will be provided digitally for shipping.

 Positive impacts: In 2019, the paper requirement at the EVVA headquarters was 43 tons per year.
 The planned reduction to 30 tons represents a saving of around 30% per year.